A New Healthy Initiative for Our Community

 Organizations have shown creativity and resourcefulness in improvising temporary and longer-lasting solutions that enable people to connect and access public spaces safely while still respecting public health measures, including social distancing and mask-wearing.

-About the Canada Healthy Communities Initiative (CHCI)
+About the Healthy Communities Initiative (CHCI)

 In Maple Ridge, public spaces are the glue to our community.
 They are a big part of what makes our community feel safe, vibrant and connected.
 As a community foundation, the Healthy Communities Initiative will allow us to continue creating inclusive spaces and connections that foster belonging.